AGE OF USE

 Here's a question we get asked a lot...
 "At what age should my child use Instagram, Snapchat, Facebook, or (fill in the blank)?
-The short answer is: Check the age requirements on these social networks.
-The long answer is: Follow the American Academy of Pediatrics New Recommendations for Media Use (summarized for you below).
+The short answer is: Check the age requirements on these social networks, they are there for a good reason!
 You might also like:

-For children ages 6 and older, place consistent limits on the time spent using media, and the types of media, and make sure media does not take the place of adequate sleep, physical activity and other behaviors essential to health.
+6 & up.
+For children ages 6 and older, place consistent limits on time spent using media, and the types of media, and make sure media does not take the place of adequate sleep, physical activity and other behaviors essential to health.

 Designate media-free times together, such as dinner or driving, as well as media-free locations at home, such as bedrooms.

 Have ongoing communication about online citizenship and safety, including treating others with respect online and offline.